DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 {{% /alert %}}

-The generic upgrade method for docker-compose follows these steps:
+The generic upgrade method for docker-compose are as follows:

 -   Pull the latest version